100mslive/svelte-100ms/README.md

 8. Create a hmsStore.ts file with helper function to convert from hms to svelte store and create two stores for isConnected and peers in the room.
 9. Implement page.svelte, also add a leave on unload function for handling tab closing.
 Implement header with a logo and a leave button.
 10. Implement JoinForm, takes in name and token and calls join function
+11. Implement Conference, create a stub Peer.Svelte.
+Peer.svelte will use the Video.svelte file to render video and additionally show more details related to the peer.
+12.